jdaw1/placemat/Documentation/not_glasses.md

 The parameters `PrePourShowBackgroundTexts` and `PrePourShowDroplets` also apply to the one-circle pages.

 For this page type there isn&rsquo;t a `PaperType`: the size of each page is determined by the size of its circle.

+If a tasting has many flights, it might be wanted to colour by flight the background of these `OneCircles` (e.g., [1970s&nbsp;in&nbsp;Oct&nbsp;2025](http://www.jdawiseman.com/2025/20251003_1970s_oc.gif)).
+The background painting is controlled by the code `OneCircleBackgroundPaintCode` (if it is empty, nothing is done).

 <div style="clear: both;"></div>